bymayanksingh/AutoNextPuzzleBrave/README.md

 - **Automatic Advancement**: Automatically clicks the Next/Continue button after puzzle completion
 - **Configurable Delay**: Set custom delay (in milliseconds) before auto-clicking (default: 5ms)
-- **Easy Toggle**: Enable or disable the feature with a toggle switch on the puzzle page
+- **Easy Toggle**: Enable or disable the feature with a toggle switch on the puzzle page (like old chess.com)

 ##  Installation